Canada Surtax on Chinese Goods 2026: What Importers and Shopify Merchants Must Know

 Electric Vehicles: From 100% Surtax to Tariff-Rate Quota

-The 100% surtax on Chinese-made electric vehicles — announced August 26, 2024 and effective October 1, 2024 — was one of the most headline-grabbing trade measures Canada had introduced in decades.
-It doubled the cost of importing any battery-electric or plug-in hybrid vehicle manufactured in China, effectively shutting most Chinese EV brands (BYD, NIO, Xpeng, Zeekr, etc.) out of the Canadian market.
+The 100% surtax on Chinese-made electric vehicles — announced August 26, 2024 and effective October 1, 2024 — was one of Canada's most aggressive recent trade measures.
+It applied on top of the standard 6.1% MFN tariff and sharply raised the landed cost of importing EVs manufactured in China.

 Steel and Aluminum: The 25% Surtax and Its Layers